When should I start investing in Mutual Funds?

 While banks and certain small savings schemes issue a passbook, Mutual Funds do not issue a passbook, they issue an Account Statement instead.
 The main purpose of a passbook is to keep track of all transactions with a bank: deposit, withdrawals, credit of interest etc. Read more

 An ELSS is an Equity Linked Savings Scheme, that allows an individual or HUF a deduction from total income of up to Rs.
 1.5 lacs under Sec 80C of Income Tax Act 1961.
-Thus if an investor was to invest Rs.
-50,000 in an ELSS, then this amount would be deducted from the total taxable income, thus reducing her tax burden.
 Read more

 SIP in Mutual Fund is like running a marathon.
 Marathon runners practice throughout the year but keep stepping-up their targets every year starting from dream run, moving to half marathon and finally a full marathon.
 The same goes with SIPs.
 Read more